darioblanco/bump-semver/README.md

 # github-tag-action

-A Github Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
+A Github Action to automatically bump and tag master with the latest SemVer formatted version.

 ## Usage